-We are a pharmaceutical company developing therapeutics utilizing our proprietary long-term drug delivery platform, ProNeura[®], for the treatment of select chronic diseases for which steady state delivery of a drug has the potential to provide an efficacy and/or safety benefit.
+We are a pharmaceutical company developing therapeutics utilizing our proprietary long-term drug delivery platform, ProNeura®, for the treatment of select chronic diseases for which steady state delivery of a drug has the potential to provide an efficacy and/or safety benefit.
 ProNeura consists of a small, solid implant made from a mixture of ethylene-vinyl acetate, or EVA, and a drug substance.
 The resulting product is a solid matrix that is designed to be administered subdermally in a brief, outpatient procedure and is removed in a similar manner at the end of the treatment period.

-Our first product based on our ProNeura technology was Probuphine[®] (buprenorphine implant), which is approved in the United States, Canada and the European Union, or EU, for the maintenance treatment of opioid use disorder in clinically stable patients taking 8 mg or less a day of oral buprenorphine.
-While Probuphine continues to be commercialized in Canada and in the EU (as $Sixmo^{TM}$) by other companies that have either licensed or acquired the rights from Titan, we discontinued commercialization of the product in the U.S. during the fourth quarter of 2020 to allow us to focus our limited resources on product development programs.
+Our first product based on our ProNeura technology was Probuphine® (buprenorphine implant), which is approved in the United States, Canada and the European Union, or EU, for the maintenance treatment of opioid use disorder in clinically stable patients taking 8 mg or less a day of oral buprenorphine.
+While Probuphine continues to be commercialized in Canada and in the EU (as SixmoTM) by other companies that have either licensed or acquired the rights from Titan, we discontinued commercialization of the product in the U.S. during the fourth quarter of 2020 to allow us to focus our limited resources on product development programs.

 In December 2021, we announced our intention to work with our financial advisor to explore strategic alternatives to enhance stockholder value, potentially including an acquisition, merger, reverse merger, other business combination, sales of assets, licensing or other transaction.
 In June 2022, we implemented a plan to reduce expenses and conserve capital that included a company-wide reduction in salaries and a scale back of certain operating expenses to enable us to maintain sufficient resources as we pursued potential strategic alternatives.
-In July 2022, David Lazar and Activist Investing LLC (collectively, "Activist") acquired an approximately 25% ownership interest in Titan and filed a proxy statement for the purpose of nominating six additional directors to our board of directors (the "Board") at a special meeting of stockholders to be held on August 15, 2022 (the "Special Meeting").
-We expect that the exploration and evaluation of possible strategic alternatives by the Board will continue following the Special Meeting.
+In July 2022, David Lazar and Activist Investing LLC (collectively, "Activist") acquired an approximately 25% ownership interest in Titan, filed a proxy statement and nominated six additional directors, each of whom was elected to our board of directors (the "Board") at a special meeting of stockholders held on August 15, 2022 (the "Special Meeting").
+The exploration and evaluation of possible strategic alternatives by the Board has continued following the Special Meeting.
+Following the election of the new directors at the Special Meeting, Dr. Marc Rubin was replaced as our Executive Chairman, and David Lazar assumed the role of Chief Executive Officer.
+In connection with the termination of his employment as Executive Chairman, Dr. Rubin will receive aggregate severance payments of approximately \$0.4 million, of which, approximately \$247,000 have been paid as of March 31, 2023.
+In December 2022, we implemented additional cost reduction measures including a reduction in our workforce.